Making Small Changes + Incorporating Time In Range With Freestyle Libre

 For many people living with diabetes, understanding and interpreting blood sugars can be a daunting, never-ending task.
 In the 21st century, the diabetes world has made serious strides toward making life with diabetes more manageable and easier.
-Here’s where insulin pumps and CGMs come in.
+Here’s where insulin pumps and continuous glucose monitors (CGMs) come in.

-Liz Davis, a Digital Content Creator and T2D, shares how her Freestyle Libre 14 day system changed the management of her and her husband’s diabetes.
+Liz Davis, a digital content creator and type 2 diabetes (T2D), shares how her Freestyle Libre 14 day system changed the management of her and her husband’s diabetes.
 Utilizing the time-in-range feature, she learned how to interpret her blood sugar numbers and patterns and avoid blood sugar spikes.
 For Liz, this information was much more useful for her everyday diabetes management than learning her A1C every few months at the doctor’s office.

 How does diabetes impact your day-to-day work as a Digital Content Creator?
 What changes did you make to your everyday life after you were diagnosed?